mobius-looper/mobius3/web/circularlabs/content/downloads.md

 I am aware that the icon displayed on the Mac is garbled when you run the standalone application.

-Build 33 included **very** significant changes from the previous build
+Build 30 included **very** significant changes from the previous build
-28. If you have been using build 28 or earlier for some time, I recommend you proceed with caution about upgrading to build
-33. While I do run through tests on every build, the chance that behavior you have been relying on changed in build 33 is much higher than it has been in the past.
+28. If you have been using build 28 or earlier for some time, I recommend you proceed with caution about upgrading to any build after 30.
+While I do run through tests on every build, the chance that behavior you have been relying on changed in build 33 is much higher than it has been in the past.
-If you are a new user that doesn't have any complex configuration, then build 33 should be fine.
+If you are a new user that doesn't have any complex configuration, then the most recent build in the 30+ series should be fine.

 For this reason I'm keeping download links for both builds.
-If you decide to try 33 and run into a problem, you can go back to 28 until the issue is resolved.
+If you decide to try the latest build and run into a problem, you can go back to 28 until the issue is resolved.

-Build 34 continues the evolution away from the original configuration model and replaces *Presets* with *Overlays*.
-If you have not yet upgraded to build 33, you should go directly to 34.
-If you have been on build 33 you may move to build 34 but go back to build 33 if necessary.

 Please read through the new documentation pages for more on the new features that have been added.